“If a man hasn’t travelled in his lifetime, he hasn’t lived”.

 Absorbed by the sublime of nature, the author wrote a collection of compelling poems along the route.
 Established deep connection with what he witnessed by each passing day and silently observed god’s creation with moist eyes and mixed emotions.
 It was a journey with varied moods of joy, harmony, sorrow and feeling of desolation.

-In California, during a conversation the author asked an elderly and i quote “What is the secret of happiness?” and he said “Son, you got to have a purpose.
+In California, during a conversation the author asked an elderly and I quote “What is the secret of happiness?” and he replied “Son, you got to have a purpose.
 Find your purpose and you will find happiness”.

 The author feels privileged about his decisive move to embark on a journey full of discovery, challenges, dare, exploration and finding wisdom.
 During the course, he was fortunate to visit hundreds of UNESCO world heritage sites, climb through mountains, live in unimaginable surroundings, birds and animals, interact with strangers, taste local drinks and food, understand ethnic practices and make new friends for life.
 He passed through the Depot Bay – world’s smallest harbour, Bixby Creek bridge the tallest single span concrete bridge in the world, visited museums, local cafes, the tequila refinery, learnt different cultures, art forms and finally climbed the Machu Pichu before concluding his relentless cycling tour in Peru.